Amy Spivey

 Research

-Professor Spivey’s research interests lie in the areas of optical and materials physics.
-In her graduate research at JILA at the University of Colorado, she used short-pulse laser systems to study how excitons in GaAs-based semiconductors behave on sub-picosecond time scales.
-She also did some work with terahertz pulses.
-Her post-doctoral research at the University of Alabama in Birmingham explored the intensity-dependent absorption of nanosecond and picoseconds pulses in organometallic molecules.
+In her graduate research at JILA (formerly the Joint Institute for Laboratory Astrophysics) at the University of Colorado, Prof. Spivey used short-pulse laser systems to study how excitons in GaAs-based semiconductors behave on sub-picosecond time scales.
+She also worked with terahertz pulses.
+Her post-doctoral research at the University of Alabama in Birmingham explored the intensity-dependent absorption of nanosecond and picosecond laser pulses in organometallic molecules.

 Selected publications